Dean's Office contact: Margie Ramsdell

 If a previous recommendation for promotion to the same rank has been postponed or denied, a summary of the changes in the candidate's qualifications since that time should be made.

 A copy of the committee report and/or chair letter for Assistant Professors that was produced at the time of their reappointment for a second three year term.

 A report from a departmental review committee, separate from the chair's evaluation, is desirable as part of the documentation.

-If a departmental committee is established to review a candidate's qualifications for promotion/tenure, the committee must produce a written report.
-The department chair must provide the candidate with a written summary of the committee's report and recommendation (names should be omitted, and the Dean's Office strongly recommends that vote counts be omitted).
-The candidate may respond in writing within seven days.
-The candidate's response, if any, and the committee report are forwarded together to the voting faculty, who meet to discuss and vote on the recommendation.
-Then the chair again must provide the candidate with a written summary of the voting faculty's deliberations, and the candidate may respond in writing within seven days.
-If the candidate does not wish to provide a written response to the first or second summary, he/she must provide, at minimum, an acknowledgment that each summary was received.
+If a departmental committee is established to review a candidate's qualifications for promotion and/or tenure, the committee must produce a written report.
+The department chair must provide the candidate with a written summary or redacted version of the committee's report and recommendation, omitting vote counts, the names of the external evaluators, and any identifying information about the external evaluators.
+The candidate must acknowledge receipt of this summary or redacted report in writing, and may respond in writing to the report within seven days of receiving it.
+The candidate's response, if any, and the unredacted committee report are then provided to the voting faculty, who meet to discuss and vote on the recommendation.
+The chair must provide the candidate with a written summary of the voting faculty's deliberations, omitting the vote count.
+The candidate must acknowledge receipt of this summary in writing, and may respond in writing to the summary within seven days.
+If the candidate does not wish to provide a written response to the first or second summary, they must at minimum provide an acknowledgment that both summaries were received.

 Include the following items in the documentation sent to the Dean’s Office:

 - The committee report summary that was provided to the candidate (if a review committee report was produced)